 This step may look ignorable but, trust me, when you’re going through the setup – this process will help you figure out the workings of all aspects of your LMS.

 Now, both Teachable and Thinkific are hosted platforms.
 It means you don’t have to put in extra effort or waste time figuring and setting up the LMS.
 The process is straightforward and super quick which enables you to launch your eLearning business in a snap.

 And, if you’re someone without any technical or design background, then these two platforms will suit your requirements the best.
-It saves you loads of time of having to go through the pains of the entire set up configurations.
+It saves you loads of time from having to go through the pains of the entire setup configurations.

 LearnDash, on the other hand, is a WordPress plugin.